ART FOR THE MIND by Marcelle Mansour OAM

 Marcelle Mansour embraces these intentions; hers is a directly constructive role, the creation of a community of leaders who act as role models and foster pride and confidence so important for a cohesive community.
 The importance of leadership should never be underestimated.
 Leaders are those who can inspire a common purpose, whose empathy with the community needs and feelings provide a focal point in the process of overcoming the inevitable difficulties of change.

 A portrait is not just a likeness.
 The painted face is an infusion of meaning through the act of painting of one personality (the sitter) with another (the artist).
 Through painting, through translating what she sees the artist here projects her own presence, desires and personal power onto these subjects?
-It seems these are as much portraits of the artist Marcelle Mansour; as well they might be with her unequivocal desire for the well-being of her community, the affirmation of her culture through the work and achievements of these community leaders.
+It seems these are as many portraits of the artist Marcelle Mansour; as well they might be with her unequivocal desire for the well-being of her community, the affirmation of her culture through the work and achievements of these community leaders.
 The gaze of the sitter looks directly at us, or at least at us through the subjectivity of the artist.
-We feel the empathy, affirmation and pride.
-There is a powerful compassion and sense of shared enterprise that unites these portraits.
+We feel the empathy, affirmation, and pride.
+There are a powerful compassion and sense of shared enterprise that unites these portraits.

 In the history of art traditions of portrait painting have many stylistic legacies, such as the reverent portrayal of respected citizens of revered leaders; personal tributes and intimate homage to loved ones and family, and as an acknowledgment of those people significant in the life of the artist.
 Often a portrait is an opportunity for the artists to demonstrate their skills or to explore the limits of the medium in an experimental way.
-In the work in this exhibition Marcelle Mansour has brought with her passion and commitment to this project the enthusiasm and energy characteristic of her passion and commitment to this project the enthusiasm and energy characteristic of her other love, poetry.
-Evident in this work is a direct spirit that comes to us with formidable force, bringing with it to the new home the rich passions of the homeland and the energy of transformation inherent in the migration process.
+In the work in this exhibition, Marcelle Mansour has brought with her passion and commitment to this project the enthusiasm and energy characteristic of her passion and commitment to this project the enthusiasm and energy characteristic of her other love, poetry.
+Evident in this work is a direct spirit that comes to us with a formidable force, bringing with it to the new home the rich passions of the homeland and the energy of transformation inherent in the migration process.

-The other part to this exhibition Shifting Hearts and Shifting Views tell the story of the emotional and geographic shifts, transitions and relocations.
+The other part of this exhibition Shifting Hearts and Shifting Views tell the story of the emotional and geographic shifts, transitions and relocations.
 In Shifting Hearts just as artists such a Mexican Freda Kahlo used the folk traditions from her culture combined with the image modes of the traditional western painting so Marcelle Mansour explores the poetic side to herself to portray the imaginary and symbolic power of her experiences as a woman, with the purpose of presenting some universal experiences she identifies with and aspirations for a hoped unity and harmony in the world.

-Shifting Views explores the world of nature as much as metaphor for a journey through our intellect and imagination as for its reference to the real changes of location the geographic shifts from place to place and the inevitable identification with the old and the new homelands.
+Shifting Views explores the world of nature as much as a metaphor for a journey through our intellect and imagination as for its reference to the real changes of location the geographic shifts from place to place and the inevitable identification with the old and the new homelands.
 These paintings represent a naïve and innocent view of the world one full of promise.

-Self taught in the skills of painting, Marcelle Mansour has had professional experience in the communication mediums such as newspaper, radio and television; she is a highly committed community artist, working with energy and compassion to increase the integration of her family and herself into the new context in NSW.
+Self-taught in the skills of painting, Marcelle Mansour has had professional experience in the communication mediums such as newspaper, radio, and television; she is a highly committed community artist, working with energy and compassion to increase the integration of her family and herself into the new context in NSW.
 Her voice comes through here in the paintings and through her poetry.

 The voice that speaks for Australia should come from within and as part of this self-realization process that we are continuously undergoing.
-If this means that we hear a clamoring of different messages and interests then this is the very essence of new society and we will find out of that sound the emergence of a cultural voice with which we will identity.
+If this means that we hear a clamoring of different messages and interests then this is the very essence of new society and we will find out of that sound the emergence of a cultural voice with which we will identify.

 This quest for a unitary national identity is an interesting problem.
 Australia can be characterized by one national identity in that we are people from different places living together in common purpose.
 Our different histories and cultural experiences can be celebrated as our great strength.
-It is this common purpose that matters and as such needs to be enshrined in a Bill of Rights, representing common values and aspirations which will in turn form the new basis of national character.
+It is this common purpose that matters and as such needs to be enshrined in a Bill of Rights, representing common values and aspirations which will, in turn, form the new basis of national character.

 It is a surprise to me to be reaffirming a commitment to a culturally diverse society – for so long it has been considered by many as a given, as an assumed benefit which we all recognize as being to our collective advantage.
-However if it is necessary to again overtly embrace the diverse cultural constitution of this modern Australia, then we must do it loudly and here we can do so with pleasure.
+However, if it is necessary to again overtly embrace the diverse cultural constitution of this modern Australia, then we must do it loudly and here we can do so with pleasure.
 It is through exhibitions such as these that we have opportunities to celebrate the richness and strength of our cultural fabric.